Alpha cell

-Alpha cells (α cells) are endocrine cells that are found in the Islets of Langerhans in the pancreas.
+Alpha cells (α-cells) are endocrine cells that are found in the Islets of Langerhans in the pancreas.
 Alpha cells secrete the peptide hormone glucagon in order to increase glucose levels in the blood stream.

 Discovery

 Islets of Langerhans were first discussed by Paul Langerhans in his medical thesis in 1869.
-This same year, Laguesse named them after Langerhans.
+This same year, Édouard Laguesse named them after Langerhans.
 At first, there was a lot of controversy about what the Islets were made of and what they did.
 It appeared that all of the cells were the same within the Islet, but were histologically distinct from acini cells.
 Laguesse discovered that the cells within the Islets of Langerhans contained granules that distinguished them from acini cells.
 He also determined that these granules were products of the metabolism of the cells in which they were contained.
 Michael Lane was the one to discover that alpha cells were histologically different than beta cells in 1907.

 Before the function of alpha cells was discovered, the function of their metabolic product, glucagon, was discovered.
 The discovery of the function of glucagon coincides with the discovery of the function of insulin.
 In 1921, Banting and Best were testing pancreatic extracts in dogs that had had their pancreas removed.
 They discovered that "insulin-induced hypoglycemia was preceded by a transient, rather mild hyperglycemia..."
 Murlin is credited with the discovery of glucagon because in 1923 they suggested that the early hyperglycemic effect observed by Banting and Best was due to "a contaminant with glucogenic properties that they also proposed to call 'glucagon,' or the mobilizer of glucose".
 In 1948, Sutherland and de Duve established that alpha cells in the pancreas were the source of glucagon.